 No, haha.
 I excluded McDonald’s from my diet a long time ago.
 By eating fast food you only support the big firms and the shits they are putting into you.
 These big companies only want to make money out of it, on us and they are using loads of plastic in the process of making the food.
 It’s horrible.
 I don’t support restaurants either.
 You ever wondered how much water goes to waste there?
 And food too, it makes me sick.
 People go to a restaurant to have dinner and then leave half of the plate full.
 Fuck the logic right?
 I buy fruit and veg from local farmers and little shops and I drink a lot of smoothies which help me to stay energized during the day.

 Are you a vegetarian?

 No, I eat fish and all sea creatures.
 I don’t want to exclude anything that’s healthy from my diet.

-So I asked you about crocheting, but you also makes clothes by recycling the old ones, or sewing right?
+So I asked you about crocheting, but you also make clothes by recycling the old ones, or sewing right?

 How do you put it together?
 Do you glue it?

 Yeah or sew it together.
-You can do anything from old clothes and it’s very useful.
+You can do anything with old clothes and it’s very useful.
 I’ve done so many things for our apartment already.

 Tell me, who takes such beautiful pictures of you in the clothes you make?

 Usually me with a self-timer.
 Haha.
 Or a friend of mine.